The big business of buying less: unpacking the rise and rise of ‘decluttering’

 According to Helen Sanderson, author of the Home Declutter Kit, one of the best things you can do to create a lot more physical and mental space for yourself is to go paperless.
 “Paperwork accumulates fast,” she warns, “so avoid clutter by switching to paper-free wherever possible.
 The less you have coming in, the more mental space you have for being present and enjoying life.”

-If there’s anything we’ve learnt from the astronomic rise of digital bank, Monzo, it’s that there really is no need to receive monthly bank statements through the post anymore.
+If there’s anything we’ve learnt from the astronomic rise of digital banking, it’s that there really is no need to receive monthly bank statements through the post anymore.

 In fact, we’re struggling to conceive any key correspondence that cannot now be done (with far greater efficiency, and a much lower risk of accidentally ending up in the recycling bin) from your handset.
 Take a look at our list of the tech start-ups to watch out for in 2019 to find out which other businesses are now working to make your life a whole lot easier.